 This site is that middle ground.

-I want to be direct about what this site is and isn't, because transparency matters more than appearing authoritative.
+I want to be upfront about what this site is and what it isn't, because I'd rather you trust me for the right reasons than the wrong ones.

 |---|---|